Back to glossaryGLOSSARY · Concepts

 Token

 The unit of input and output for an LLM.
 A token is roughly 3-4 characters in English (e.g. "hello" is one token, "hellos" is two).
 Models charge per input and output token.
-Note: Claude Opus 4.7 uses a new tokenizer that produces ~1.35x token count for the same text vs Claude 4.6.
+Different model families use different tokenizers, so the same text can produce a different token count across providers.

 How it works